Howmet Aerospace

-Howmet Aerospace Inc. (formerly Arconic Inc.) is an American aerospace company based in Pittsburgh, Pennsylvania.
-The company manufactures components for jet engines, fasteners and titanium structures for aerospace applications, and forged aluminum wheels for heavy trucks.
+Howmet Aerospace Inc. is an American aerospace company based in Pittsburgh, Pennsylvania.
+The company manufactures components for jet engines, fasteners, titanium structures for aerospace applications, and forged aluminum wheels for heavy trucks.

-The firm operates 27 facilities in the United States, Canada, Mexico, France, the UK, Hungary and Japan.
+The firm operates 27 facilities in the United States, Canada, Mexico, France, the United Kingdom, China, Brazil, Hungary and Japan.

 History

 Before Alcoa acquisition

-Howmet's roots go back to 1926 with the founding of Austenal, a company which manufactured materials for dental appliances.
-Its founders, Reiner Erdle and Charles Prange worked to improve investment chrome base castings using two separate investments: The first coating, named "protective coat", gave a smooth finish, it was smothered with alcohol binder investment to obtain a correct expansion.
+Howmet's roots go back to 1926, when Austenal, a company that manufactured materials for dental appliances, was founded.
+Its founders, Reiner Erdle and Charles Prange, worked to improve investment chrome base castings using two separate investments: The first coating, named "protective coat", gives a smooth finish.
+It was smothered with alcohol binder investment to obtain a correct expansion.
 This technology replaced gold alloy with vitallium and was popular during the Great Depression.

 During the 1930s, Austenal expanded into aircraft engine superchargers with superior castings when General Electric asked for help to improve manufacturing practices for wartime production demands.

 In 1958, Howe Sound Company, a metals and mining business, acquired Austenal.
 In 1959, Howe acquired Michigan Steel Casting Co.
-(MISCO), which provided the monolithic shell process, which uses a ceramic shell with thin, strong walls to increase control of the solidification process to produce a sounder casting.
+(MISCO), which provided the monolithic shell process.
+This process uses a ceramic shell with thin, strong walls to increase control of the solidification process and produce a sounder casting.

 Howe became Howmet in 1965, marking a transition from a mining company to a manufacturer of precision metal products.
-Howmet in turn was purchased in 1975 by Pechiney, a multinational aluminum company.
+Howmet, in turn, was purchased in 1975 by Pechiney, a multinational aluminum company.
 In 1989, Pechiney purchased the Cercast group of companies, bringing Howmet into the aluminum casting industry.

 In 1995, Pechiney sold Howmet to a joint venture between Thiokol and The Carlyle Group.
-By late 1997 the ownership structure of Howmet had become Thiokol owning 62%, Carlyle 23%, and the public 15%.
+By late 1997, the ownership structure of Howmet had become Thiokol, with 62% ownership, Carlyle 23%, and the public 15%.
 In 1998, Thiokol changed its name to Cordant Technologies Inc.; by February 1999, Cordant owned 84.7% of Howmet.